ABOUT OUR RESEARCH:

 Can I bring other children with me?

-We have a play room and will arrange to have someone here as a babysitter.
+Yes!
+We have a play room and will arrange to have a research assistant here as a babysitter.
+In fact, we may have activities for your other children as well!
 Please let us know if you will be bringing siblings, so we can be sure to have someone on hand.

 How long will each visit be?

 Each study takes about 15 minutes.
-However, in order to explain the study and familiarize your child to the environment, a visit to the center usually takes about 30 minutes.
+However, in order to explain the study and get your child comfortable in the environment, a visit to the center usually takes about 30-45 minutes.

 What if my baby gets fussy?